H4HWV2011/msjarvis-public-docs/Curriculum/README.md

 This is a transferable body of knowledge — proven in practice, honest about its failures, and freely available to any community that wants to build AI that genuinely belongs to the people it serves.

-Ms. Jarvis was built in rural Appalachia: broadband deserts, healthcare deserts, a century of economic extraction, deep institutional distrust, and complex geography hollow by hollow.
+Ms. Allis was built in rural Appalachia: broadband deserts, healthcare deserts, a century of economic extraction, deep institutional distrust, and complex geography hollow by hollow.
 That was not a limitation.
 That was the curriculum.

 If you can build trustworthy, community-accountable AI here — with limited resources, on a laptop, for people who have every reason not to trust a machine — you have proven a pattern that travels anywhere in the world.